Cybonto/violentUTF/knowledge_ai_security_safety/README.md

 ## Forewords
 This folder serves as a resource guide for addressing security, privacy, and other concerns in artificial intelligence systems.
 It outlines frameworks, controls, and attack/defense practices to help organizations implement robust AI security measures and privacy protections.

 This folder is a living folder with more sub-folders and knowledge items (the json files) to be added overtime.
-The grounding and tool for preparing the knowledge items can be found in the `specification_for_knowledge_extraction/SKEO`.
+The grounding and tool for preparing the knowledge items can be found in the [SKEO-Structured Knowledge Extractor Ontology](https://github.com/Cybonto/SKEO) repository.

 ## Table of Contents